-The Anointing of the Sick is offered a few times a year at the Masses, in October (Respect Life Month) and in February (on the Feast of Our Lady of Lourdes).
+The Anointing of the Sick is offered a few times a year at the Masses, in October (Respect Life Month) and in February (near the Feast of Our Lady of Lourdes).

 During the year, anointing is also offered upon request.
 Make arrangements with one of the priests for an anointing after Mass.